krzemienski/awesome-from-stars/README.md

 * [SeungheonOh/xrdm](https://github.com/SeungheonOh/xrdm): X Resouce Database Manager
 * [ios-utils/XRouter](https://github.com/ios-utils/XRouter): Navigate anywhere in just one line.
 * [xhlove/XstreamDL-CLI](https://github.com/xhlove/XstreamDL-CLI): 命令行版本的HLS/DASH流下载器，支持标准AES-128-CBC解密
+* [Xuno/XunoPlayer-MPV](https://github.com/Xuno/XunoPlayer-MPV): XunoPlayer-MPV is fork of MPV multimedia playback library based on MPlayer/mplayer2 and FFmpeg with a Qt GUI and enhanced user functionality optimized for High Quality 12-bit RGB AV1 & HEVC video.
 * [moshfeu/y2mp3](https://github.com/moshfeu/y2mp3): An Electron app to download youtube playlist
 * [darwiin/yaac-another-awesome-cv](https://github.com/darwiin/yaac-another-awesome-cv): YAAC: Another Awesome CV is a template using Font Awesome and Adobe Source Font.
 * [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht): A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.